Qamrul A. Khanson

 Introduction:

-Prostration (Sajdah) in Islam is a recognition that the prostrater (Sajid) is thankful to Almighty Alloh (The-God) only and everything else is negated as deity.
-The Sajdah means a prostration to Almighty Alloh in the direction of the Ka'aba at Mecca which is usually done during the daily prayers (Salah).
-Muslims do Sajdah in each prayer many times depending upon the rakah (cycles) of prayer.
+Prostration (Sajdah) in Islam is recognition that the prostrater (Sajid) is thankful to Almighty Alloh (The-God) only and everything else is negated as deity.
+The Sajdah means a prostration to Almighty Alloh in the direction of the Ka’ba at Mecca which is usually done during the daily prayers (Salah).
+Muslims do Sajdah in each prayer many times depending upon the Rakah (cycles) of prayer.
 Rakah can be described as a unit of set actions that have to be performed in a prayer.

 Sajdah Ash Shukr: